 It’s been nearly 2 years since I originally wrote about How I Manage Passwords with KeePass.
 That blog entry was inspired by Troy Hunt’s post, “The only secure password is one you can’t remember”.
-Using KeePass was a wonderful experience, and I’m thoroughly convinced that everyone should be using a password manager.
+Using KeePass was a wonderful experience, and I’m thoroughly convinced that everyone should use a password manager.
 The ease of use and level of security a password manager provides is way better than anything else you could do to remember your passwords.
 One of the most common ways a person can be hacked is by reusing the same password on many websites.
 The problem is that if any website has a data breach, all the websites you used that password on are compromised.
 And a password manager solves this problem by using a different password on every site.

 KeePass is a relatively old application.
 KeePass 1 was originally released for Windows XP in 2003, and KeePass 2 came out of beta in 2009.
 It shows - KeePass feels like a Windows application from the early 2000’s.
 (Its icons and toolbar are a bit dated.)
 Although the application itself is old, it’s still actively developed, and remains one of the most popular password managers.
 There are a large number of plugins available and because it’s open source, it’s pretty easy to find a KeePass-compatible application for any device or operating system.